evanwboyle/VRC-RoboScore/VRC RoboScore/Modules/Camera/Modes/Video/VideoCameraView.md

 - Added ID overlays for tracked objects.
 - Improved type handling for tracker input/output.
 - Added SwiftUI import for compatibility.

+---

+## Developer Notes & Warnings
+- **Pause/Unpause:** Pausing detection keeps the last overlay visible.
+Changing orientation while paused does not reset ghost legs.
+- **X Button:** Dismisses the camera view.
+Ensure the button is always accessible, even during loading.
+- **FPS Counter:** FPS is updated each frame and shown in the UI.
+Keep the overlay compact and styled consistently.
+- **Model Persistence:** The Roboflow model is loaded once per app session and reused for all camera sessions.
+If you need to reload the model, update `sharedRFModel` and `hasLoadedModel` accordingly.
+- **Loading Overlay:** The loading overlay only appears the first time the camera is opened.
+Subsequent opens use the already-loaded model and skip the overlay.
+- **State Changes:** State changes for model loading are dispatched asynchronously to avoid modifying state during view updates.
+Do not update SwiftUI state directly inside UIKit lifecycle methods.
+- **Always use `CameraConstants` for configuration:** This ensures overlays and logic remain consistent and easy to tune.
+- **Always clear overlays each frame:** Use `removeBoundingBoxes()` to prevent UI artifacts and memory leaks.
+- **Do not duplicate camera setup logic:** Use `CameraManager` for all session and preview management.
+- **Append all overlay layers to `boundingBoxLayers`:** This is required for proper cleanup.
+- **Tune ghost leg threshold carefully:** If set too high, ghosts may be removed incorrectly; if too low, ghosts may persist too long.
+- **Extend with care:** When adding new overlay types or trackers, use the provided helpers and constants for consistency.

+## TODO
+- Add camera panning detection to make ghosts track better
+- Add SORT tracking to "Red Ball" and "Blue Ball" objects, with lifecycle to prevent flickering
+- Add Control Zone detection through "Goal Leg" position tracking.
+Make python script that lets me find pixel coordinates of lines of pipes, including control zones.
+Then, make the coordinates scale to the live distances of the goal legs.
+Use the lines to find balls within the goals and then score them.
+Start out scoring with a simple overlay on each ball, making it have green text on the outside goals and orange text on the control zones.
+Remember to give ample context as to how the goals work in the real game (size limits, middle has no control)
+- Add live scoring with transparent overlay
+- Add goal control changes to overlay
+- Make model load while app opens up so it is instantly ready for use